11 Warning Signs of Relapse You Need To Watch Out For

 You’re disappointed with your life.
 You feel bored.
 You’re not happy.
 Nothing is going the way you want it to go.
-You had a vision for your life up to this point and you haven’t lived up to it.
+You had a vision for your life up to this point, and you haven’t lived up to it.

-It’s gotten to the point now, if someone tries to talk to you about their stuff, you expertly manage to turn the conversation around back onto you and your sad feelings.
+It’s gotten to the point now if someone tries to talk to you about their stuff, you expertly manage to turn the conversation around back onto you and your sad feelings.

 If you’re not already seeing a mental health specialist or therapist, find one now.

 If you found yourself nodding your head “yes” to any of these warning signs, you need to take it seriously.
 I’m not suggesting there is a five-alarm fire in your life, but there could be some smoke.

 You’ve worked incredibly hard to get to this point.
-Even if you’ve only been sober one week or one day, you put in some serious effort to get there.
+Even if you’ve only been sober one week or one day, you put in a serious effort to get there.